Why Are Elevator Accident Injuries Worth Millions of Dollars to Settle?

-This schematic showing an exploded drawing of elevator parts is provided by an elevator accident expert at Robson Forensic who we use.
+This schematic showing an exploded drawing of elevator parts is provided by an elevator accident expert at Robson Forensic.

 When laws regulating elevator maintenance are violated, a criminal investigation may also be conducted and reveal what really happened.
 The Manhattan DA began a criminal investigation into the Manhattan elevator accident that killed a Brooklyn resident who was an advertising executive.